ebzzry/ebzzry.github.io/en/fkd/reflections.md

   talking.
 Then, speak.
 Then, one becomes heard.<br>

+- If you know all kinds pain, you become master of pleasure.<br>

 - When a cult becomes mainstream, it becomes a religion.<br>

-- If you know all pain, you become master of pleasure.<br>
+- If execution by electrocution was already invented in the time of Jesus, gigantic electric chairs would be hanging on the altars of Catholic churces.<br>